 - Legal services.

-The ADAI tasks the Colorado attorney general with enforcing the law and grants the attorney general authority to promulgate rules to implement and enforce the ADAI’s requirements.
-The ADAI is a part of the State of Colorado’s Consumer Protection Act and its provisions go into effect February 1, 2026.
-A link to the ADAI can be found here.
+The ADAI tasks the Colorado Attorney General with enforcing the law and grants them authority to create rules to implement and enforce the ADAI’s requirements.
+The ADAI is a part of the State of Colorado’s Consumer Protection Act, and its provisions go into effect February 1, 2026.
+A link to the ADAI can be found on the Colorado General Assembly’s website.

 The Importance of Input

-The Colorado Attorney General’s Office believes it will produce better rules if it receives strong, diverse input from interested persons.
-Though formal notice-and-comment rulemaking has not begun, the Colorado Attorney General’s Office welcomes initial input from the community to better understand the public’s thoughts and concerns about the focus of future ADAI rulemaking.
+The Colorado Attorney General’s Office believes it will produce better rules if it receives strong, diverse input from interested people and organizations.
+Though formal notice-and-comment rulemaking has not begun, the Colorado Attorney General’s Office welcomed initial input from the community to better understand the public’s thoughts and concerns about the focus of future ADAI rulemaking.

-Note that any information you send as part of this pre-rulemaking information-gathering process may not be considered part of the rulemaking record.
+Note that all pre-ruling comments are considered public records under the Colorado Open Records Act.
+Any information sent as part of this pre-rulemaking information-gathering process may not be considered part of the rulemaking record.
 Individuals or entities that wish to provide information that will be considered part of the rulemaking record will be afforded opportunities to do so during the formal rulemaking phase, which will begin after a notice of rulemaking is filed.

 Formal Rulemaking Input